domdavis/ch-products-elite-map/README.md

 ### Version

-This version of the map is designed for use with Elite: Dangerous 1.2.03 and above.
+This version of the map is designed for use with Elite: Dangerous 2 (beta 3) and above.
 It's split into two parts: _full_ and _redux_.
 Both maps share the same in game config, _redux_ just doesn't make use of all of the available mappings.

 ### Previous versions